ly-web/appweb7/samples/login-basic/README.md

 * Self-signed certificate.
 You should obtain a real certificate.
 * Login username and password entry via browser dialog
 * Username / password validation using the "config" file-based authentication store.
-* Blowfish encryption for secure password hashing
+* Blowfish or MD5 encryption for secure password hashing

 Notes:
 * This sample keeps the passwords in the auth.conf.
-The test password was created via:
+So the sample works with Digest authentication which requires MD5 encryption, the test password was created via:

+    authpass --cipher md5 --password pass1 auth.conf example.com joshua user

+  However, if using basic authentication, you should use the more secure blowfish encryption via:

     authpass --cipher blowfish --password pass1 auth.conf example.com joshua user